All Products

 No

-• true: Maintains the connection with the server without interruption when you continuously send silent audio.
+• true: Maintains the connection even when continuously sending silent audio.

-Silent audio refers to content in an audio file or data stream that has no sound signal.
-You can generate silent audio using various methods, such as using audio editing software such as Audacity or Adobe Audition, or command-line tools such as FFmpeg.
+Silent audio is an audio file or data stream with no sound.
+You can generate silent audio using audio editing software like Audacity or Adobe Audition, or with command-line tools like FFmpeg.

-This parameter is effective only for v2 and later models.
+This parameter applies only to v2 and later models.

 When using this field, the SDK version must be 1.23.1 or later.